brettvac/brettvac.github.io/docs/tflearnpath.md

 ## Features

 - **Frontend Display:** The module shows the course title, followed by sections (modules) and their lessons.
-Lessons are linked to their respective pages in `com_tflearn` if accessible.
+Lessons are linked to their respective pages in `com_tflearn` if accessible based on the course completion requirements.
-- **Access Restrictions:** If a user isn’t enrolled, restricted lessons show a lock icon and message.
+- **Access Restrictions:** If a user hasn't completed the previous lesson, restricted lessons show a lock icon and message.
 - **Customization:** Add custom CSS to style the `.tflearn-path` container, icons, or layout elements.

 ## Contributions